-There are just a couple things that you can’t get with the GT PP2 that allows the GT350 runs away with the win.
+There are just a couple of things that you can’t get with the GT PP2 that allows the GT350 to run away with the win.
 First off, the engine.
 There aren’t many motors out there that have the signature exhaust note that derives from the GT350’s flat-plane crank 5.2L V8.
-Screaming with a 8,250 RPM red line, the 350’s Voodoo motor is hard to beat.
+Screaming with an 8,250 RPM red line, the 350’s Voodoo motor is hard to beat.
 However, with the updates to the Coyote in the mid-cycle refreshed Mustang, the GT is able to hold its own, especially with the superior Cup 2 tires and wider contact patch up front.

 At first glance, these two variants of the Mustang seem to be in different ball fields, but after going over the numbers they seem closer than ever.
 Kind of makes you wonder how quick the GT PP2 would be if they offered it with the even faster 10R80 10-Speed Automatic Transmission!
 Regardless, the GT PP2 is one heck of a contender and it certainly bridges any gap that was left between the PP1 and the GT350!

 |Vehicle Base Price (MSRP)

 |Horsepower (SAE net @ RPM)